Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 Anglers know that fish are known to have a strong sense of smell.
 Therefore, when they smell something, the fish will come to investigate.

-All fish see the colours of the food that is in the water or lying on the bottom of the lake or river.
+All fish see the colours of the food falling through the water column or lying on the bottom of the lake or river.

-So, these three factors are key to fishing; by choosing to use spices as part of your fishing bait, you are maximizing your chances of catching more fish and even larger ones!
+So, these three factors (taste, smell, and colour) are key to fishing; by choosing spices and adding them to your existing fishing bait, you maximise your chances of catching more fish and even larger ones!

 Tip: Scientists believe that the sense of smell of a carp is over 1000 times stronger than a dog’s!